-During this performance based course, students will be introduced to theater history and appreciation, improvisation, theater tech (such as lights, sound, costumes, makeup, sets, and props), and an understanding of various acting techniques.
-Theatre offers the chance to experience the excitement and rewards of theater arts while developing problem-solving skills, collaboration and social skills, and confidence.
-Students will get an opportunity to perform in the fall and spring class plays, and run tech for shows and our biweekly Gatherings.
+During this performance based course, students will be introduced to theater history and appreciation, improvisation, theater tech (such as lights, sound, costumes, makeup, sets and props), and an understanding of various acting techniques.
+Drama offers the chance to experience the excitement and rewards of theater arts while developing problem-solving skills, collaboration and social skills, and confidence.
+Students will get an opportunity to perform in the fall and spring class plays, or run tech for shows and our biweekly Gatherings.
 No auditions required.

-HIGH SCHOOL THEATER PERFORMANCE
+THEATER: PERFORMANCE

 This is a performance-based course and is designed to develop and strengthen skills in ensemble work, movement, vocal articulation and projection, play analysis, and scene work, with an emphasis on character development.
 Students will gain confidence in improvisation, audition skills, and preparation for theatrical college/career paths.
-Students will also have the option to participate in Technical Theatre positions (lights, sound, sets, makeup and costumes).
-Students are required to participate in the Alabama Conference of Theatre's High School Trumbauer Festival in the Fall and the Alabama State Thespian Festival in the Spring.
+Students will also have the option to participate in Technical Theater positions (lights, sound, sets, makeup and costumes).
+Though not required, it will be highly encouraged to participate in the Alabama Conference of Theater's High School Trumbauer Festival in the Fall.
+Second semester, students will be required to run tech and/or perform in the class play.
+NO auditions required.

-HIGH SCHOOL TECHNICAL THEATER
+TECHNICAL THEATER PRODUCTION

-During this course, students will participate in theatrical production, set, lighting, sound, makeup, and costume design.
+During this course, students will participate in theatrical set, lighting, sound, makeup, and costume design.
 Students will have the opportunity to learn production positions such as Show Producer, Technical Director, Stage Manager and Marketing Agent which develops and improves leadership skills and provides work and volunteer experience for college resumes.
-This class will be responsible for design and construction of Madison Academy's spring musical and other performance events, as well as all Performance Center and Outdoor Amphitheater technical needs (ie. running Madison Academy's biweekly Gatherings).
-Students are required to participate in the Alabama Conference of Theatre's High School Trumbauer Festival in the Fall and the Alabama State Thespian Festival in the Spring.
+This class will be responsible for design and construction of Madison Academy's spring musical and other performance events; as well as all Performance Center and Outdoor Amphitheater technical needs (ie. running Madison Academy's biweekly Gatherings).